 - Recognize the warning signs of opioid addiction and treatment options.

 Developed by the Great Lakes Addiction Technology Transfer Center.

 Supporting Recovery from Opioid Use: A Peer's Guide to Person-Centered Care

-Supporting Recovery from Opioid Use: A Peer’s Guide to Person-Centered Care is a one-hour, self-paced course designed to equip peers and other outreach workers with information, resources, and practical tips to better understand opioids and their impact on individuals.
-This course provides information on effective treatment options and strategies for using person-centered care to engage people with Opioid Use Disorder (OUD) in their path to recovery.
+Supporting Recovery from Opioid Use: A Peer’s Guide to Person-Centered Care is a one-hour, self-paced course designed to equip peers and other outreach workers with information, resources, and practical tips to better understand opioids use disorders.

 Developed by the Northwest Addiction Technology Transfer Center (Northwest ATTC).

 1.0 Hour Continuing Education Credit Available